+3.2.2.
 The usefulness of the consumer survey for now- and forecasting economic activity

 The correlations and tests for Granger causality presented in the previous sub-section may indicate some predictive contents in most of the consumer survey indices.
-In this sub-section, the predictive capacity is investigated by replicating the simple ADL exercise of sub-section III.1.
-Again, the estimations are made from $2002^{23}$ to 2013 and the forecast period covers from December 2013 to October 2018.
+In this subsection, the predictive capacity is investigated by replicating the simple ADL exercise carried out in the subsection 3.1.2.
+Again, the estimations are made from 2002^{23} to 2013 and the forecast period covers from December 2013 to October 2018.
 The results are shown in table 7, where RMSE numbers lower than one indicate that the consumer survey contains information which is useful for predicting activity.